+1-888-360-0001 8:00AM to 6:00PM EST

 Elevated Liver Enzymes: Causes, Symptoms and Tests

-The liver enzymes also have a significant role in metabolism, regulating red blood cells (RBCs), and glucose synthesis and storage.
-They also control the levels of chemicals in the blood and help excretes waste products.
-Another function of liver enzymes is producing bile and substances that help your blood clot, break down food and toxins, and fight infection.
-Thus, a high liver enzyme level can be harmful to one's health.
+The liver enzymes also have a significant role in metabolism, regulating red blood cells (RBCs) and glucose synthesis and storage.
+They also control the levels of chemicals in the blood, and help excretes waste products.
+Another function of liver enzymes is to produce bile and substances that help your blood clot, break down food and toxins, and fight infection.
+Thus, a high liver enzyme level can harm one's health.

 Other causes for a high level of liver enzymes can include: